xemlock/wp-codemirror-block/readme.txt

 == Description ==

 CodeMirror Blocks is useful for developers blog, tutorial site where to display formatted (highlighted) code of any program.
-It supports 100+ Programming, Scripting and MarkUp Languge, with 56 Different Themes.
+It supports 100+ Programming, Scripting and MarkUp Language, with 56 Different Themes.

 The Code Block is dependent on a [CodeMirror](https://codemirror.net/) library.